 Bachelor of Law in Intellectual Property Rights

-Bachelor of Law in Intellectual Property Rights is a three-year program and the eligibility required for this course is to complete class 12 with an aggregate of a minimum of 50% from a recognized college or institute.
+Bachelor of Law in Intellectual Property Rights has gained prominence as one of the law courses after 12th in recent years, it is a three-year program and the eligibility required for this course is to complete class 12 with an aggregate of a minimum of 50% from a recognized college or institute.
 The candidates who pursue this degree or program will be eligible to become magistrate or judge.

 Law Diploma Courses

 Some of the Law diploma courses are

 - Diploma in Business Law

 - Diploma in Labour Law (DLL)

 Diploma in Criminology is a one-year course and the eligibility for this course is graduation from B.A./B.Sc. in Criminology/Forensic Science/Computer Science.
 The course criminology is nothing related to catching criminals.
 This course gives you insights into the world of crime from different perspectives.